remeh/meh-old/README.md

         * Ctrl-P to use the file opener
         * Ctrl-Shift-P to use the file opener with opened buffers
         * `:e <filepath>`
+    * Single instance mode to open new files in existing instance
     * LSP client for C++ (clangd), Go (gopls) and Zig (zls):
         * Go to definition with the `:def` command
         * Auto-completion with `Ctrl-Enter`
         * Display references to a variable / method / ... with `:ref` command
+        * Get error of the current line with `err` or clicking on the red highlighted line number
         * Get functions/methods signatures and documentation with `:sig`
         * `:i` or `:info` to get infos on what's under the cursor
     * File opener